 The CCPA gives consumers the right to make several types of privacy requests to businesses that collect their personal information.
-Here are the four types of CCPA requests:
+Here are the five types of CCPA requests:

 Each of these requests has its own set of rules, deadlines and verification requirements that must be met, as well as numerous exemptions.

 The CCPA is enforced by the California Attorney General, and soon by the California Privacy Protection Agency as well.
 Consumers cannot directly sue businesses for violations of their privacy rights, but the CCPA does create a private right of action related to cybersecurity and data breaches.
 Consumers can sue businesses when their nonencrypted and nonredacted personal information is subject to unauthorized access due to a business’s failure to implement and maintain reasonable security procedures.

 Consumers can recover up to $750 in statutory damages per incident without showing actual damages.
 This will certainly lead to class-action lawsuits in the future.

 The effect of creating this private right of action is that businesses are on notice to (1) encrypt and redact personal information wherever possible and (2) implement and maintain reasonable security procedures.